Latest on Noida Jewar International Greenfield Airport in India

 Noida International Airport project overview

-Noida Jewar International Greenfield Airport, also known as Delhi Noida International Airport or Jewar Airport project is being developed through a public-private partnership model (PPP) near the town of Jewar in Gautam Buddh Nagar, Uttar Pradesh, India.
+Noida Jewar International Greenfield Airport is also known as Delhi Noida International Airport or Jewar Airport.
+It is being developed through a public-private partnership model (PPP).
+The project’s site is located near the town of Jewar in Gautam Buddh Nagar, Uttar Pradesh, India.

-In the second to the fourth phases, the Noida International Greenfield Airport will be expanded into a 7,200 acres facility with a total of 6 runways and the capacity to handle over 100 million people per year.
+In the second to the fourth phases, the Noida International Greenfield Airport will be expanded into a 7,200 acres facility.
+At this point, the airport will have a total of 6 runways and the capacity to handle over 100 million people per year.

-This expansion will make the airport to be number one on the list of the airports with the highest number of runways in India, and rank it among the top ten airports with the highest number of runways in the world behind the eight-runway Chicago–O’Hare and the seven runway Dallas/Fort Worth airports.
+This expansion will make the airport the leader in the number of runways in India.
+It will also rank among the top ten airports with the highest number of runways in the world.
+In this category, Noida Jewar International Greenfield Airport will be closely behind the eight-runway Chicago–O’Hare and the seven-runway Dallas/Fort Worth airports.

 Since 2019, there has been a proposal to construct two additional runways as part of future expansion and if there will be enough land, to bring the total to eight.
 The proposal has been given the green light by Chief Minister Yogi Adityanath.